carolineleeper/TecomaTwilight/stalls/satara-hope.md

   - Vegan
   - Women-run
 products:
-  - product_name: Doterra Holiday Joy
-    product_description:
-      We like to take this at night 20 minutes before bed for a relaxed nights rest.
-Spray on bottom of the feet , behind the knees or over your legs  We recommend leaving it either on the bathroom bench or next to the bed for easy regular access.
-    product_price: 30
-    product_image: /images/uploads/satara-hope-doterra-holiday-joy-claire-fawbert.png
   - product_name: Rejuvenate Box
     product_description:
       The purple box for restorative sleep is an absolute  must